delta6626/365-days-of-code/README.md

 - Day 155 ✅: Started building a location picker for PartnerPair
 - Day 156 ✅ Improved the location picker component in PartnerPair.
 Made it prettier and faster.
 - Day 157 ✅ Made the location picker component reusable with props
+- Day 158 ✅ Built the Commitment Level Manager component for PartnerPair
 ---

 ## 📌 Notes